Parliamentary.ai

 Overview

 This bill aims to improve the quality of accommodation provided to young people leaving the care system in England and Wales.
-It mandates minimum standards for housing and places a legal obligation on local authorities to ensure these standards are met.
+It mandates minimum standards for such accommodation and requires local authorities to ensure these standards are met.

 Description